Nasogastric or Intestinal Intubation

 Some smaller, more flexible intestinal feeding tubes require the use of stiffening wires or stylets.
 These tubes usually require fluoroscopic or endoscopic assistance for passage through the pylorus.

-Complications are rare and include nasopharyngeal trauma with or without hemorrhage, pulmonary aspiration, traumatic esophageal or gastric hemorrhage or perforation, and (very rarely) intracranial or mediastinal penetration.
+Complications of intubation are rare and include nasopharyngeal trauma with or without hemorrhage, pulmonary aspiration, traumatic esophageal or gastric hemorrhage or perforation, and (very rarely) intracranial or mediastinal penetration.